uzairkbrr/leetcode/README.md

 # My LeetCode Journey

-Welcome to the **LeetCode** repository!
+Welcome to my **LeetCode** repository!
 This project is dedicated to tracking my progress as I regularly solve LeetCode problems.
 The goal is to grow as a programmer by enhancing problem-solving skills, acquiring new techniques, and maintaining consistency.

-## About
+## About This Repository
 This repository contains solutions to a wide variety of LeetCode problems.
 The solutions are added in no specific order — just as I solve them.

 **Key highlights:**

-- Problems range from **Easy** to **Hard**.
+- Problems range from **Easy** to **Hard** difficulty
-- Most solutions are written in **Python, C++**.
+- Most solutions are written in **Python** and **C++**
-- Some include brief explanations or comments for clarity.
+- Clean, readable code with comments for clarity

-The goal is not perfection but **progress**.
+- Regular updates as I continue my coding journey

-## Why My-LeetCode-Journey?
+The goal is not perfection but **consistent progress** and continuous learning.

-- **Skill Development**: Regular practice strengthens understanding of algorithms and data structures.
+## Technologies & Languages
-- **Better Problem Solving**: Facing new problems each day boosts logical thinking and adaptability.
+- **Primary Languages**: Python, Javascript, C++
-- **Interview Prep**: Builds confidence and readiness for technical interviews.
+- **Focus Areas**: Algorithms, Data Structures, Problem Solving
-- **Learning by Doing**: Writing and reviewing code helps reinforce core CS concepts.
+- **Difficulty Levels**: Easy, Medium, Hard

 ## Getting Started